rapidsai/cibuildwheel-imgs/README.md

 # cibuildwheel-imgs

-This repository contains Dockerfiles for the cibuildwheel launcher and test images used by RAPIDS.
+This repo contains Dockerfiles for the cibuildwheel launcher and test images used by RAPIDS.